misteridiot/humphry/README.md

 1. On your development machine download the [latest image of Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/).
 Use [Etcher](https://www.balena.io/etcher/) to burn the image to your SD card.

 2. Since you'll be using your Pi "headless" (i.e. without a monitor connected) you'll need it to auto-connect to your wifi on startup, and then you'll log into it remotely from your development machine via SSH.
-So in the terminal of your development machine navigate to the /root directory of the SD card, then open the wpa_supplicant.conf file as sudo:
+To achieve this, first navigate to the /boot directory of the SD card in the terminal of your development machine, then open a new empty file called wpa_supplicant.conf:
-> sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
+> nano wpa_supplicant.conf

-3. Add your wifi network details to the file (note you can add multiple networks):
+3. Paste in the following, substituting the placeholders for your own wifi network name and password:
 >        network={
 >               ssid="YourNetworkSSID"
 >               psk="Your Network's Passphrase"
 >               key_mgmt=WPA-PSK
 >        }
+>
+> ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
+> update_config=1

-Then exit and save by pressing CTRL+X.
+Then pressing CTRL+X to exit and save in the /boot directory.

+4. To tell your Pi to allow SSH you need to create an empty file called "ssh" in the top directory of your boot partition.
+So whilst still in the /boot directory enter the following into your terminal:
+> touch ssh

+If you look at your /boot folder you should now see ssh and wpa_supplicant.conf files.
+Note that these will both disappear after the first time you plug in your Pi - they act like one-time configuration instructions - so you'll need to recreate them if something goes awry.

-4. I've found that SSH hangs unless you add a line to /etc/ssh/ssh_config and /etc/ssh/sshd_config.
-So open the first of them as sudo:
+5. If you're using a Linux development machine, I've found that SSH into the Pi hangs unless you also add the following line to the bottom of both /etc/ssh/ssh_config and /etc/ssh/sshd_config using nano as sudo:
-> sudo nano /etc/ssh/ssh_config

-5. Add the following line to the bottom of the configuration file:
 > IPQoS 0x00

-Then exit and save by pressing CTRL+X.

-6. Repeat steps 4 and 5 above for /etc/ssh/sshd_config

-7. To tell your Pi to allow SSH you need to create an empty file called "ssh" in the top directory of your boot partition.
-So in terminal navigate to the /boot partition and create the file:
-> touch ssh

-8. Now you're ready to start up your Pi.
+6. Now you're ready to start up your Pi.
 Insert the SD card into Pi and connect it to power.
 The red power light should be on, and the green activity light should flash a bit.

-9. Give your Pi 30 seconds or so to connect to wifi.
-Then, with your development machine connected to the same wifi network, ping the Pi to check it's connected:
+7. Give your Pi 15-30 seconds to connect to wifi.
+Then, with your development machine connected to the same wifi network, ping the Pi from your development machine's terminal to check it's connected:
 > ping raspberrypi.local

 It should return a ping every second or so.
 Stop it with CTRL+C.

-10. Now you can remotely log in to your Pi via SSH:
+8. Now you can remotely log in to your Pi via SSH from your development machine:
 > ssh pi@raspberrypi.local

 When prompted for a password, the default is _raspberry_

-11. Once logged in change it immediately to something secure:
+9. Once logged in immediately change your Pi's password to something secure:
 > passwd

-12. Finally, change the Pi's timezone to match your current location on the Pi's configuration dashboard:
+10. Finally, change the Pi's timezone to match your current location on the Pi's configuration dashboard:
-> raspi-config
+> sudo raspi-config

 ## Installing dependencies
 Assuming you installed Raspbian Lite we need to install a bunch of stuff on your Pi.